sudgit911/Supermarket-Management-System-in-Python/README.md

 Run the script in a Python environment.
 The system will present a menu with options to choose from.

-Menu Options
+*Menu Options
-View Items
+1.View Items

 Displays the total number of items in the inventory.
 Lists all available items with their details.

-Add Items
+2.Add Items

 Prompts the user to enter the item name, quantity, and price.
 Adds the item to the inventory.

-Purchase Items
+3.Purchase Items

 Lists all available items.
 Prompts the user to enter the item name and quantity they wish to purchase.
 Checks the availability and updates the inventory.

-Search Items
+4.Search Items

 Prompts the user to enter the item name to search.
 Displays the details of the item if found.

-Edit Items
+5.Edit Items

 Prompts the user to enter the item name to edit.
 Displays the current details and allows the user to update them.

-Exit
+6.Exit

 Exits the system.

-Requirements
+# Requirements
 Python 3.x
-Contributing
+# Contributing
 Feel free to submit issues or pull requests for any features, bugs, or improvements.

-License
+# License
 This project is licensed under the MIT License.